 Pricing Your Product For Import and Export Markets

 In a mood to see what you can get away with?
 I'm not here to stop you, but realize you may be making a big mistake from which you won't be able to recover—losing a customer altogether.
-You may really need income and feel you've nothing to lose, but don't forget the priorities of a successful global marketer: the customer relationship comes first.
+You may really need income and feel you've nothing to lose, but don't forget the priorities of a successful global marketer, the customer relationship comes first.

-Uniqueness and Quality
+Product Uniqueness and Quality

 For example, if your price for a product is $1.00, you are targeting the upscale specialty market overseas, and the suggested retail price in a local upscale store is $8.99, you can take a higher profit margin.

-Your Star Power
+Your Exporting Star Power

 The more popular you are, and the more difficult it is to get your product, the higher you can price it.
 Mainstream pop culture is the best marketing tool there is—look at Mickey Mouse and Lady Gaga.
 Consider yourself fortunate, and go for it.

 Test your price out on your customer, with whom you have hopefully cultivated a strong relationship and to whom you've presented your product's positive sales attributes.
 See what reaction you get and then negotiate from there.
 If you priced the product with only a slim margin for yourself—so slim you cannot afford to go any lower—and your customer still balks, consider re-negotiating with your supplier.